+W/bat will Latudy2

-What will I study?
+What will I study? linked to work which has been started in KS3, the topics are:

-Some of the topics are linked to work which has been started in KS3, the topics are:
+Unit 1 linked to work which has been started in K55, the topics are.

-Unit 1

 Cells

-Photosynthesis and plant leaves
+Photosynthesis and pla ant leaves

 Food and Energy

 Digestion

-The respiratory system and cell respiration
+The respiratory system •

-Co-ordination and control
+Co-ordination and con

-Ecological relationships and energy flow
+Ecological relationship s and energy flow

 Unit 2

-Osmosis and plant transport
+Osmosis and plant trar sport

-The circulatory system
+The circulatory system I

 The genome, chromosomes, DNA and genetics

 Reproduction, fertility and contraception

-Variation and natural selection
+Variation and natural s selection

-Health, disease, defence mechanisms and treatments
+Health, disease, defend ce mechanisms and treatments

-The course allows you to learn about the natural world and discuss scientific issues which affect our

-lives, such as heart disease, healthy eating, genetic engineering, pollution, the global climate emergency
+• to learn about the natural world and discuss scientific issues which affect our ease, healthy eating, genetic engineering, pollution, the global climate emergency

-and medical ethics.

 Practical skills

-You will learn to plan and carry out experiments, analyse information, draw conclusions and make

 decisions.
-Students will carry out two assessed practicals (7.5%) in the final year of study (between

-January and April).
-This is followed in June by a written exam based on practical skills which is 17.5% of the final score.
+Students wi and carry out experiments, analyse information, draw conclusions and make ill carry out two assessed practicals (7.5%) in the final year of study (between is is followed in June by a written exam based on practical skills which is 17.5% of

-What exams will I take?
+What exams will I take e?

-The exam board used in Strathearn is CCEA.
+The exam board used i in Strathearn is CCEA.

 There are three exam papers and the practical assessment score is added to these.

+Where can I get more information?

+You should visit the scl hool library and look at the biology books.
+Do you think you would like to study